CryptoFiew/cryptofiew-hub/README.md

 We welcome contributions to Crypto Pulse Minions!
 If you'd like to contribute, please follow these steps:

 1. Fork this repository to your own GitHub account and clone it to your local machine.
-2. Create a new branch for your changes: `git checkout -b my-branch-name`
+2. Create a new branch for your changes: `git checkout -b feat/new-feature`
 3. Make your changes and commit them with a descriptive commit message: `git commit -m "Add new feature"`
-4. Push your changes to your forked repository: `git push origin my-branch-name`
+4. Push your changes to your forked repository: `git push origin feat/new-feature`
 5. Create a pull request from your forked repository to this repository.

 We will review your changes and merge them if they fit with the project goals and standards.